archive-for-processing/processing-forked-libraries/README.md

 Chartly was built with the intention to allow users to display data quickly, dynamicly, and simply, without having to worry about complex data storage, sorting, and shape-rendering.

 ### About
-I started developement on Chartly as a School Project for Coding as Art It is forked from the Processing Library template.
+I started developement on Chartly as a school project for Coding as Art.
+It is forked from the Processing Library template.
 Submitted: October 24, 2014

 Chartly was designed to allow users to quickly represent their data in a way that is both easy to understand and largely customizable.

 Data given is transformed into customizable charts Each Chart type has its description of how it is drawn.